Schlagwort: Iran

 Militant: Iranian Fiasco

-[Editorial, Militant no. 501, p.
+[Editorial, Militant, No 501, 2 May 1980, p.
 2] The abortive attempt to rescue the 50 American hostages from the embassy in Tehran was a desperate measure on the part of Carter.
 The President himself had earlier said that any such attempt would almost certainly lead to the death of the hostages.
-Yet clearly, the pressure of public…
+Yet clearly, the…

 -